Curious about intermittent fasting for weight loss benefits? We go through the evidence based pros and cons of this popular fad diet.

 8. Potential Long-term Health Consequences (especially for women!)

-If Intermittent Fasting is taken too seriously and excessively restricts energy and protein, there’s a real risk of nutrient deficiencies, electrolyte abnormalities, and issues with fertility and reproduction in women.
+Since IF excessively restricts energy and protein, there’s a real risk of nutrient deficiencies, electrolyte abnormalities, and fertility and reproductive issues in women.

 Additionally, women typically eat less protein compared to men, and fasting women, even less.
-Low protein consumption means less amino acids that are needed to activate estrogen receptors and produce IGF-1 (Insulin-like Growth Factor) which is responsible for triggering the lining of the uterine wall to thicken and begin the reproductive cycle process.
-And if that wasn’t enough, since estrogen receptors are found throughout our bodies (such as our GI tract, bones and even brain), changed estrogen balance will change metabolic activity everywhere in your body as well (digestion, protein turnover, bone formation, recovery, growth, cognition and mood).
+Low protein consumption means less amino acids that are needed to activate estrogen receptors and produce IGF-1 (Insulin-like Growth Factor).
+IGF-1 is responsible for triggering the lining of the uterine wall to thicken and begin the reproductive cycle process.
+Since estrogen receptors are found throughout our bodies (such as our GI tract, bones and even brain), changed estrogen balance will change metabolic activity everywhere in your body.
+This includes: digestion, protein turnover, bone formation, recovery, growth, cognition and mood.

 Although there are limited human studies on intermittent fasting’s effects on fertility, these significant results suggest that there may be similar effects on human females as well.
-So, if your reproductive health is at stake, your overall health is too as your hormones become out of whack, resulting in a decline in other body functions.
+With your reproductive health at stake, so is your overall health.
+Your hormones get out of whack, and there’s a decline in other body functions.

 9. Potential Weight GAIN!

-Research on Intermittent Fasting’s effects on METABOLISM, has shown that there is decreased reliance on carbohydrates as the fuel source, as fatty acids are mainly used in its place.
+Research on Intermittent Fasting’s effects on METABOLISM.
+There is a decreased reliance on carbohydrates as the fuel source because fatty acids are mainly used in its place.
 According to studies on short-term fasting, Intermittent Fasting protocols can cause glucose concentrations to decrease (reduced glucose oxidation) and lipolysis (fatty acid oxidation) to increase significantly during the first 24 hours.
 Therefore, Intermittent Fasting can be beneficial as it promotes the breakdown of stored fat.

-However, reducing energy intake too severely can lead to the body responding with physiological adaptations that can cause weight regain after losing the weight during fasting.
-This means that it is very likely that individuals will not maintain their weight loss after extreme restriction of food and in fact, can gain even more weight.
+However, reducing energy intake too severely can lead to the body responding with physiological adaptations.
+That can cause weight regain after losing the weight during fasting.
+This means that it is very likely that individuals will not maintain their weight loss after extreme restriction of food and in fact.
+They can even gain more weight.
 Obviously, that’s not ideal.
 However, it is difficult to confirm this claim, because there have not been any long term studies testing the sustainability of the diet.
 This may also be because of its high drop-out rates.
 In a 2016 review, the average dropout rate was 31%.
 That should tell you something…

-Now to really get a BIGGER picture, let’s compare the research on the impact of spreading calories throughout the day vs. large meal binges to keep our bodies fueled throughout the day.
-If you are able to follow and stick to Intermittent Fasting, it can actually aid you in making successful changes in weight loss by reducing overall caloric intake from up to 20 to 25% over the course of a week (as long as you do not binge on your normal ad libitum days).
-Some studies have shown that Intermittent Fasting is an easy method of cutting calories if made a habit, but others may develop a habit of overeating as a result of fasting, which would result in increased body weight and issues involving insulin’s ability to regulate blood glucose which is strongly tied to weight maintenance.
+Now to really get a BIGGER picture, let’s compare the research on the impact of spreading calories throughout the day vs. large meal binges.
+If you are able to follow and stick to Intermittent Fasting, it can actually aid you in making successful changes in weight loss.
+It can help to reduce overall caloric intake from up to 20 to 25% over the course of a week (as long as you do not binge on your normal ad libitum days).
+Some studies have shown that Intermittent Fasting is an easy method of cutting calories if made a habit.
+However, others may develop a habit of overeating as a result of fasting.
+This results in increased body weight and issues involving insulin’s ability to regulate blood glucose.
+These are all strongly tied to weight maintenance.

 Rather than overeating, Intermittent Fasting can make you have a slower metabolism as your body goes into starvation mode and begins to use your muscle protein as a source of fuel.
 Even a short 24 hour fast can lower your BMR (Basal Metabolic Rate), having negative health implications in the long-run!

-For many of us, a better weight-loss approach may be eating several small meals throughout the day, which stabilizes our insulin levels and blood glucose, preventing any sort of ravenous meal gorging at the end of the day.
-It has been found that eating 6 times a day may even help maintain your lean muscle mass (which means faster metabolism!) compared to eating less frequently.
+For many of us, a better weight-loss approach may be eating several small meals throughout the day.
+This stabilizes our insulin levels and blood glucose.
+It also prevents any sort of ravenous meal gorging at the end of the day.
+Eating 6 times a day may help maintain your lean muscle mass (which means faster metabolism!) compared to eating less frequently.